Positivist calendar

-The positivist calendar was a calendar reform proposal by Auguste Comte in 1849.
-Revising the earlier work of Marco Mastrofini, or an even earlier proposal by "Hirossa Ap-Iccim" (Hugh Jones), Comte developed a solar calendar with 13 months of 28 days, and an additional festival day commemorating the dead, totalling 365 days.
+The positivist calendar as devised by Auguste Comte in 1852 and edited in 1909 by P.-F Pécaut in the Nouvelle Édition of his novel, Catéchisme Positiviste.

+The positivist calendar was an attempt at calendar reform put forward by Auguste Comte in 1849 that used 13 months of 28 days rather than the Gregorian Calendar's 12 months of 30/31 days in adherence with his scientific study of society, Positivism.
+The calendar was a revision of the earlier eternal calendar developed by Marco Mastrofini, which also used 13 months of 28 days, and, like the positivist calendar, included a 365th day that didn't fall into any month.
+Mastrofini himself revised earlier concepts from Hugh Jones, who published under the pen name of "Hirossa Ap-Iccim", the Georgian Calendar, a year made of 13 months of 28 days, named after George II, though it lacked a 365th day, making it 364 days.In the positivist calendar the last day of the year was designated as a festival day to commemorate the dead.

 This extra day added to the last month was outside the days of the week cycle, and so the first of a month was always a Monday.
-On leap years, an additional festival day (also outside the week cycle), to celebrate holy women, would join the memorial day of the dead.
-The scheme followed the Gregorian calendar rules for determining which years are leap years, and started on January 1.
+On leap years, an additional festival day (also outside the week cycle), to celebrate pariahs and outcasts, would join the memorial day of the dead.
+The scheme followed the Gregorian calendar rules for determining leap years, and started on January 1.
 Year 1 "of the Great Crisis" (i.e. the French Revolution) was equivalent to 1789 in the standard Gregorian system.

-Much like Comte's other schemas, the positivist calendar never enjoyed widespread use.
+Much like Comte's other ideas, the positivist calendar never saw widespread use.

-Months
+Calendar

 The months were named, in chronological historical order, for great figures in Western European history in the fields of science, religion, philosophy, industry and literature.
-Each day of the year was named after neither Catholic Saints as in the Georgian calendar nor after Île-de-France agriculture as in the French Republican calendar but after figures in history in various fields.
+Each day of the year was named after neither Catholic Saints as in the Georgian calendar nor after Parisian agriculture as in the French Republican calendar but after figures of history in various fields.
 Weeks and days were also dedicated to great figures in history as a secular version of the concept of saint's days.
 In all, the Positivist Calendar "contains the names of 558 great men of all periods, classified according to their field of activity."
 Villains of history were also commemorated in order to be held up for "perpetual execration".
 Napoleon, according to Comte, was especially deserving of this fate.